APPLICANT FREQUENTLY ASKED QUESTIONS

 What is the length of an Associateship award?

 Most awards are for one year and are renewable for up to three years.
 Some awards are initially two years.
 Applicants should check the specific agency details to determine the initial term of the award.

 Can an Associateship award pay for research done at my current institution?

-Associateships are awarded to individuals to do research on-site only at sponsoring laboratories and affiliated institutions participating in our program.
+Associateships are awarded to individuals to do research on-site only at sponsoring laboratories and affiliated institutions participating in the program.

 Is my Associateship award categorized as employment?
 Who is considered to be my employer?

 Associateship awards to postdoctoral and senior researchers under the NRC Research Associateship Programs are characterized as non-compensatory grants.
 Since you are conducting independent research at a host laboratory, you are not considered an employee of the National Academies of Sciences, Engineering, and Medicine or the federal laboratory.

 Applying for an Associateship Award

 What do I need to do before applying?

 Prior to applying, you must identify a prospective Adviser and a Research Opportunity.
 You must contact the Adviser before applying to ensure mutual interest in hosting you as an NRC Research Associate.

 How do I apply for an Associateship award?

 The application is completed online in the NRC WebRAP system.
 Prior to accessing WebRAP, prospective applicants should read the Navigating the Online Application and How to Apply pages.